When diets work, and when they don’t…

 It is a fair assumption that what we eat couldn’t possibly have any major effect on complex disease like autoimmunity or intestinal disorders.
 These problems are too multi-faceted and must require complex solutions.

-Before abandoning the idea of diets and nutrition altogether, I invite you to look at this in a different way.
+But before abandoning the idea of diets and nutrition altogether, I invite you to look at this in a different way.
 Timing is everything.